A lot is riding on your noncompete agreement. This website can help guide you through this situation.

 The NonCompete Help website is currently limited to California residents or anyone thinking of moving to the Golden State to avoid their noncompete.

-I understand this is likely a very stressful time for you, and I will help you sleep better at night.
+We understand this is likely a very stressful time for you, and this will help you sleep better at night.